CodershriyaMishra/Gym-Full-Stack/README.md

-# 💪 GymVault – MERN Stack Gym Website (Backend Focus)
+# 💪 GymVault – MERN Stack Gym Website

 **GymVault** is a fitness-focused web application built to modernize gym interactions.
 The project enables users to engage with dynamic content and directly contact the gym through a secure, email-integrated contact form.